essdot/reams/README.md

 This project seeks to combine React with Node streams for creating web UIs.
 Streams are a nice abstraction for building web UIs -- input, output, and something happening in between.
 Streams are easy to combine, to achieve interesting functionality in your app.
 They all have the same interface.

-This project also seeks to repackage React's API to be more easily-consumed.This includes HTML templates: JSX is alright, but really the best way to describe HTML is in HTML.
-(Also, this implies templates separate from JS logic.)
+This is an opinionated project, which seeks to repackage React's API to be more easily-consumed.

-This project uses `react-templatify` and `react-templates` to compile HTML templates into React.
-This is transparent to React, so nothing further is needed in order to start using HTML templates - just the transform and its dependencies.
-The HTML compiles into a render function you can require and pass like any other.
+This includes HTML templates: JSX is alright, but really the best way to describe HTML is in HTML.
+HTML templates are used with React simply by including the `react-templatify` transform.
+The templates are compiled into a render function you can require and pass like any other.

 This also includes reorienting the API around creating a single component.
 Just call a function, and arguments are simple - element and template; initial state if you need it; and pass whatever else directly to React if you need that.

-Also, having `props` and `state` is weird. `state` should almost always be enough.
+Having `props` and `state` is weird -- `state` should almost always be enough.
+For the consumer of the API, `initial_state` should simply be an object, not a function that returns an object.
+(What's the point of that?)

 Also, npm and Browserify work well as build tools for JavaScript.